yana-qaSwe/testversion/README.md

 2. Enter -75 in the "Min.price" or "Max.price" field.
 3. Click "Apply a filter".

-Actual result: the request is processed, and the filtering occurs as if the negative value were valid.
+**Actual result**: the request is processed, and the filtering occurs as if the negative value were valid.

-Expected result: negative values should be rejected.
+**Expected result**: negative values should be rejected.

 **Environment:**